What Is a Bill of Quantities? (Example & Template Included)

 Some even say that all construction projects begin with a bill of quantities.
 We’ll explain what a bill of quantities is, why it’s so important to construction project management and detail what should go into one.
 Then we’ll throw in a free bill of quantities template that you can use in your next construction project.

-What Is a Bill of Quantities?
+What Is a Bill of Quantities (BoQ) in Construction?

 A bill of quantities is essentially a list of all the materials and labor that will be required for your desired build.
 It’s often put together before a construction contractor has been hired and is a guiding document for those companies that are bidding for the work.